surya1701/ShoeBox/shoebox/Documentation.md

 ## Deployed Website
 [Deployed Website](https://donationplatform-wad.herokuapp.com/)
-The project has not been deployed.
-It will will deployed soon.
+The project has not been deployed yet.
+It will be deployed soon.

 ## Tech Stack
 <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB"/>